siddus/Assignment-Get_Clean_Data_Class/README.md

   -Feature names are assigned to the Training Dataset using names() function -a Training Dataset masterfile is created by combining Training Data's Subject, Activity Names, and Training Set Datasets -SIMILARLY ANOTHER MASTER DATASET IS CREATED FOR "TEST" DATASET using its files
-- Both TRAINING and TEST datasets are merged to create a MASTER Dataset, as required in ##Step 1 of Assignment
+- Both TRAINING and TEST datasets are merged to create a MASTER Dataset, as required in Step 1 of Assignment
-###STEP3
+## STEP 1
 - Activity Labels are assigned to Activity codes using MATCH function as required in STEP 3 of Assignment

 - Using Select function of dplyr package variables names having "mean" and "std" are filtered out and a new dataset is created as required in Step 2 of Assignment